Ircama/osm-carto-tutorials/pages/41_updating-data.md

 ### Continue set-up

-As Osmosis is a java program, you may need to specify appropriate options to the JVM like the memory usage (e.g., increasing it with the `-Xmx` option) and the temporary directory (e.g, something other than */tmp/*).
+As Osmosis is a java program, you may need to specify appropriate options to the JVM like the memory usage (e.g., increasing it with the `-Xmx` option) and the temporary directory (e.g., something other than */tmp/*).
 You can set for instance the *JAVACMD_OPTIONS* environment variable like in the following example:

 ```shell
 export JAVACMD_OPTIONS="-Xmx2G -Djava.io.tmpdir=/some/other/path/than/tmp/"